pyunity/pyunity/docs/source/tutorial2.rst

 ======
 To render anything, we need a model of it.
 Let's say we want to create a cube.
 Then we need a model of a cube, or what's called a mesh.
-Meshes have 3 pieces of data: the vertices (or points), the faces and the normals.
-Normals are just vectors saying which way the face is pointing.
+Meshes have 4 pieces of data: the vertices (or points), the faces, the normals and the texture coordinates.
+Normals are just vectors saying which way the face is pointing, and texture coordinates are coordinates to represent how an image is displayed on the surface of a mesh.

-For this, we don't want to have to create our own mesh.
+For a simple object like a cube, we don't need to create our own mesh.
 Fortunately there is a method called ``Mesh.cube`` which creates a cube for us.
-Here it
-is:
+Here it is:

    >>> cubeMesh = Mesh.cube(2)